cc-ai/climategan/Contributing.md

 2. Write **tests** in `tests/`
    1. your file should match `test_*.py`
    2. update existing tests when adding functionalities
-   3. run tests regularly to check you haven't broken anything `cd tests/ && python run.py`
+   3. run tests regularly to check you haven't broken anything `python tests/run.py`
 3. Add **WIP** in your PR's title when not ready to merge
-4. Use `questions.md` for anything that crosses your mind, really, use it
 5. Open an Issue if something's odd, or to assign yourself a todo
 6. **Format your code** with [black](https://github.com/psf/black)
 7. Only update `defaults.yaml` with values that should be shared across runs and users